uml-dc2-2016-spring/SSHProject/README.md

 # SSHProject
 A simple minimal cloud service interface over ssh to combine file transfer and remote command execution.

-A recording of SSHProject working can be found in this reopsitory as video-demo.avi.
+A recording of SSHProject working can be found in this reopsitory as demo-video.avi.

 # Contributors
 - Martin Jaffer